michaelrsweet/pdfio/doc/pdfio.md

 ```

 The error callback is called for both errors and warnings and accepts the
-`pdfio_file_t` pointer, a message string, and the callback pointer value, for
+`pdfio_file_t` pointer, a message string, and the callback pointer value.
+It
-example:
+returns `true` to continue processing the file or `false` to stop, for example:

 ```c
 bool